aeraglyx/stig/README.md

 ## Warnings

+⚠️ **Requires 6.05+ firmware!**

-⚠️ **There are no Safety Tiltbacks!** Instead the only warning system in place is a version of "Haptic Buzz", so make sure it's configured properly.
+⚠️ **There are no Safety Tiltbacks!** Instead the only warning system in place is a version of "Haptic Feedback", so make sure it's configured properly.

+Heel lift is no longer possible, posi FTW.

 Although some parameter names remain the same, many have been changed and can't use Refloat's equivalent values.
 See the section above for more details.